Blueprints

 You have 2 options for creating a Blueprint: you can create one from scratch from the Blueprints tab on the left side of your screen, or save an existing video as a Blueprint from the … menu in the dashboard.

 The more videos you create using your Blueprint, the better it'll be at making choices that you like.
-To train your Blueprint, you'll want to create a few videos that your Blueprint can reference to start.
-Blueprints can be selected from the templates page, just like a regular template, and the process for creating your video is identical to creating any other video from there!
-The more videos you create for the Blueprint to learn from, the better your results will be.
+To train your Blueprint, you'll want to create a few videos with it for reference.
+Blueprints can be selected from the templates page, just like a regular template, and the process for creating your video is identical to creating any other video!
+The more videos you create with the Blueprint, the better your results will be in the future.

 Be sure to create separate blueprints for different video types!
 Right now if you create an AI voiceover blueprint, for example, you won’t be able to use that same blueprint for a talking head video.